kaveh7293/Climate-Change-Prediction/README.md

 <h3>Second LSTM-based RNN Model </h3>
 <p> The architecture of the second type of the RNN model is shown in the following.
 As shown, with the current model, we use a maxpooling layer to collect the information from all the LSTM layers.
 By doing so, the model is more capable of accounting for the earlier values in the sequence. <br>
   <img src='https://github.com/kaveh7293/Climate-Change-Prediction/blob/main/First_Model_Architecture.png' width='550' height='400'><br>
   To decide what should be the appropriate dimension of the input sequence, I run LSTM-based estimation using different length for the input sequence and based on higher prediction ability of the model for the test data, I chose the appropriate sequence length.
 Note that, since the results are stochastic and can vary from run to run, I ran the model fitting step four times and decided based on the average values of the four data.
 The average values are provided in the following figure.
+You can find the code for these implementations <a href=''> here.<a>

   <table>
   <tr>